Source code for ae.core

 in the above example the :class:`AppBase` instance will automatically use the docstring title of the module as

-application title and the string in the module variable __version___ as application version. to overwrite these defaults
+application title and the string in the module variable __version___ as the app version. to overwrite these defaults,

 pass your application title and version string via the arguments :paramref:`~AppBase.app_title` and